 Podcasts and Audio Files

-But beware: The majority of podcast listeners are young people between the ages of 16 and 29.
+The majority of podcast listeners are young people between the ages of 16 and 29.
 For this reason, this format is not necessarily suitable for everyone.
 Nevertheless, the demand for politics, science and education in podcast form is growing steadily and gradually also reaches the over 30 generation.
 Therefore, it can also be useful for you to process content as audio.
 You can also make this available on your website.

 An important, yet costly, item that can be part of your content marketing strategy: whitepapers.
 Not only do they help you distribute content, but they can be true lead generators.
 Whitepapers can be ad-on content in your strategy, with which you prepare quality content and make it available for download on your website, for example.
 In this way, you can position yourself as an expert, gain the trust of your users and build a long-term bond with them.
 But not only your users like whitepapers, also the search engines like high-quality content.
 That’s why they rank them higher in search results, which in turn pays dividends to your website’s visibility.